Many or all companies we feature compensate us. Compensation and editorial

 Min. credit score600

-But the draw period is short—three years—and loans are only available in some states.
+But the draw period is short—three years.
 So unless you know exactly how much you need to borrow, you might be better off with a different lender.
 Here’s how to figure out whether Upstart is the right pick for you.

 About Upstart home equity line of credit